 When the German’s invaded Simone’s hometown in Belgium on May 10th, 1940, she said:

 "We woke up at 5:00 AM.
 I remember the time.
 Everybody ran out into the streets.
 We were still in our nightclothes.
 There were hundreds of planes overhead!
 What's going on?

 ...
 And then my father turned around and said get back in the house and start packing.
 We’re leaving.
 Right there and then!
 My dad said that each of us could only pack one bag per person.
 That's it?
 How do I choose what to leave behind?"

 ~ Simone, 13 years old in 1940

-If you could only pack one suitcase, what do you bring?
-What practical and what sentimental items would you bring?
+If you had to flee your home at a moment's notice and could only pack one suitcase, what would you bring?
+What practical and sentimental items would you include?

 Do you have any family that quickly left their home due to religious or racial persecution?

 What other circumstances might force a family to flee their home?